 At the other end of the spectrum is extreme response bias.
 This happens when people only choose the extreme options.
 There are several causes of this, including cultural attitudes and IQ.
 But the one you have control over is the wording of the question.
 Use neutral language and don’t ask leading questions—it’ll impact your data analysis.

-Likert scale surveys are overall, pretty simple to create, easy to complete, and provide highly reliable data.
+Overall, Likert scale surveys are pretty simple to create and complete and provide highly reliable data.
 They allow you to capture the variation and complexity of people’s attitudes, giving you deeper insights into what people are thinking and feeling.